akochnev/ocp4-upi-helpernode/quickstart.md

 Install `ansible` and `git` and then clone [this repo](https://github.com/heatmiser/ocp4-upi-helpernode.git)

-> **NOTE** If you installed your RHEL 7 helper node with the provided rhel7-helper-ks.cfg kickstart, ansible and git are already installed, skip the yum step listed below - otherwise, you will need to enable the `rhel-7-server-rpms` and the `rhel-7-server-extras-rpms` repos via `subscription-manager`
+> **NOTE** If you installed your RHEL 7 helper node with the provided rhel7-helper-ks.cfg kickstart, ansible and git are already installed, skip the yum step listed below - otherwise, you will need to enable the `rhel-7-server-rpms` and the `rhel-7-server-extras-rpms` repos via `subscription-manager`:

 ```
 yum -y install ansible git